ablank/cellular4drupal/readme.md

 # Under development
 ***In its current state, this theme should only be used for referencing odd bits of code.
-I'll change this notice after a general theme skeleton is complete and split a dev branch for continued development, but until then Cellular 9.x is experimental.***
+I'll change this notice after a general theme skeleton is complete and split a dev branch for continued development, but until then Cellular 9.x is experimental and won't compile.***

 ## Cellular base theme
 Install with